pforret/jekyll.forret.com/_posts/2020-12-19-using-homebrew-on-apple-silicon-m1-natively.md

 After installation, running `brew install` will give you warnings and will often not be able to install the packages, because there are no pre-built casks for Apple Silicon yet.

-<pre class="wp-block-code"><code>Warning: You are running macOS on a arm64 CPU architecture.
+<pre  ><code>Warning: You are running macOS on a arm64 CPU architecture.
 We do not provide support for this (yet).
 Reinstall Homebrew under Rosetta 2 until we support it.
 You will encounter build failures with some formulae.